 What do you do with them?
 One of the best ways to cook sardines is to grill them.
 Wrapped in grape or fig leaves, grilled over charcoal with olive oil and lemon, fresh sardines outshine pretty much any other seafood.

 But you do have to deal with the bones.
-The best way to do this is to split or butterfly your sardines (instructions on how to do this are linked below).
+The best way to do this is to split or butterfly your sardines.
 Do this and you will only have a few gossamer bones remaining, and they are soft enough to eat safely.

 You can also fillet fresh sardines and marinate them in salt, olive oil, and lemon juice to make a Mediterranean version of ceviche.
 This is a common way to serve sardines in Mediterranean countries, where sardines are abundant at fish markets and on the waterfronts.